dogeared/okta-client-credentials-setup/README.md

 ## OAuth2 Client Credentials Flow

-Currently, there is no way to create an application in Okta's admin console suitable for use with the `grant_type=client_credentials`.

-This will be changing very soon.
+There are a number of steps to create an environment in Okta suitable to use the OAuth2 Client Credentials flow.
+There's no one button or one place to set it up in the admin console.

-In the meantime, you can use the `client_creds.sh` script to get things setup right in your tenant.
+You can use the `client_creds.sh` script to get things setup right in your tenant.

 ## Usage